wordofwarning/wordofwarning.org/current/2025-haphazard/index.md

 #### Access
 Age Advisory: suitable for all ages (parent/guardian/carer discretion).

-Content Warnings: some works involve interaction and/or participation; any specific warnings will be listed [here](/warnings) in early July.
+Content Warnings: some works involve interaction and/or participation; there are no [specific warnings](/warnings).

 Features: eight Live Art, contemporary performance, and participatory works with varied content.<br>*NB* multiple spaces are in use and works are varied in format — some roaming, some seated, some standing, some spoken word, some visual, some participatory.